alaanvv/Milk/README.md

 # Add/Fix

 - Everything '-'
-- Mathematic basic stuff like sum and division
 - Variables

+- Sum, substraction, multiplication, division
+- And, or, not

 ---